 – There are also natural products that can be used to repel ticks.
 Most of the natural products require frequent reapplication.
 There is a product made right here in Nova Scotia, AtlanTick – https://www.canada.ca/en/atlantic-canada-opportunities/campaigns/impacts/atlantick.html.
 Arm yourself with information!

-– If at all possible, wear light colored clothes so that you can spot the ticks more easily and tuck your pants into your socks and shirt into your pants so you have more time to find the ticks on your clothes before they get to your body.
+– If at all possible, wear light coloured clothes, with a tight weave, so that you can spot the ticks more easily and tuck your pants into your socks and shirt into your pants so you have more time to find the ticks on your clothes before they get to your body.
 However, this is generally not realistic for the warmer months.

 – Two-sided sticky tape or a lint roller works at picking unattached ticks off your clothes or body.
 The tape could also be used to trap them as they are traveling upwards by wrapping it around your socks, boots or pants.

 Before You Come Indoors